-The construction of the ramp and roadway improvements west and east of the NBB approaches would also be staged to maintain traffic flow during construction.
+The construction of the ramp and roadway improvements west and east of the NBB approaches would be staged to maintain traffic flow during construction.

-The preliminary schedule for the Proposed Action is to begin construction in 2026, and complete construction in 2031.
+The preliminary schedule for the Proposed Project is to begin construction in 2026, and complete construction in 2037.